4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 ![img](images/tikv_mysql.png)

-For comparison, two widely-used databases in the industry, TiDB and MySQL, were mentioned.
+For comparison, two widely used databases in the industry, TiDB and MySQL, are presented.
 OpenMLDB's architecture bears similarities to both.
-TiDB transfers data from TiKV to TiFlash in a manner analogous to OpenMLDB's leader of the slave cluster concept.
+TiDB transfers data from TiKV to TiFlash in a similar manner to OpenMLDB's leader of the slave cluster concept.
 TiFlash's Learner parallels this role, synchronizing data from TiKV and performing in-cluster data synchronization.
 MySQL's master-slave replication shares similarities, periodically synchronizing data to slave clusters through binlogs and subsequently propagating the synchronization within the cluster via binlogs.

 ## Development Progress

 Currently, the alpha version of the master-slave cluster solution is in the experimental phase, with its core functionalities fully developed and thoroughly tested.
 The primary outstanding issues are as follows:

-- Presently, SQL commands are automatically synchronized between the master and slave clusters solely for actions like table creation, table deletion, and data insertion.
-Other commands (such as bringing SQL online, modifying TTL, etc.) do not yet support automatic synchronization.
-These commands need to be manually executed separately on both the master and slave clusters.
+- Only table creation, table deletion, and data insertion operations in SQL commands can be automatically synchronized between the master and slave clusters.
+Other commands (such as SQL updates, modifying TTL) are not yet supported for automatic synchronization.
+They require manual execution separately on both the master and slave clusters.